poststatus/wptest/README.md

 Let us know of a test we're not covering by [contacting us](http://wptest.io/contact/) or by adding an [issue](https://github.com/manovotny/wptest/issues).
 We'd love to incorporate it into the suite and help other developers squash the issue.

+For more information on how to directly contribute to the project, please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 Let’s make WordPress testing easier and resilient together!

 ## Release Notes